 For your everyday bag, function and comfort should be your first consideration.
 And then, just as with your clothing, proportion and size should always be considered.
 You don’t want your bag announcing itself before you do, or being so petite as to be inconsequential.
 It has to make a statement about you, one that is flattering.

-2020 Spring Handbag Trends: There are lots of new trends this year.
+: There are lots of new trends this year.
 Some are remake of years past, but many are really fresh and will update your wardrobe without buying another single thing.
-Some of the trends we liked best are: Straw/Wicker, Sling bag, Micro, Vintage Floral, Bright Orange, Statement Buckle, XL Tote, Boxy, Drawstring, Green.
+Some of the trends we liked best are: bucket bags, mini palm bags, crossbodies, crochet bags, oversized bags, briefcase style bags, heavy metal and crescent moon bags.

 Since budget is usually where you start, we’ve grouped our handbag choices for Spring by price.